 Annual Progress Reports

-Starting in 2020, UCLA is releasing an annual report for each of the first three TCC sites, for a total of five sets of annual reports.
-Over time, these reports will highlight implementation progress, changing community conditions, lessons learned that can inform future action, and ultimately results that can be attributed to TCC investments.
+UCLA is releasing an annual report for each of the TCC sites we evaluate, totaling in five annual reports per site.
+These reports highlight implementation progress, changing community conditions, lessons learned that can inform future action, and results that can be attributed to TCC investments.

-UCLA will periodically publish news stories about TCC progress, starting with this article:
+UCLA will periodically publish news stories about TCC progress:

 Resources for Researchers